 Agape (ἀγάπη) means an unconditional, selfless, sacrificial love and concern for the welfare of others.
 The love of God for man and of our desires for doing good for others, even strangers, without expecting anything in return.

-Thomas Aquinas expressed it as, “to will the good of another.”
+The Catholic theologian, Thomas Aquinas expressed it as, “to will the good of another.”

 In many places in the King James Version, agape is translated as “Charity.”
 Charity comes from the Latin word caritas, which is Latin for agape.
 This is the highest form of Christian love.

 Agape love is active.
 It demonstrates love through actions.
 Feelings, emotions and sentiment are not primary, but can be the motivation behind the action of agape love.

 The agape concept is found in Buddhism as mettā (Pali) or maitrī (Sanskrit) meaning benevolence, loving-kindness, friendliness, good will, and active interest in others.

 This is the love Jesus told his followers to love one another with.
 The command to love one another as Jesus loves us was new because it brought our understanding of being a part of God’s people to a new level.
 We are to love each other in the same sacrificial way Jesus loves us.